robertwenner/comics/doc/index.md

 That said, there are still a few basic assumptions on how things work:

 - Everything is in the comic.
 The Inkscape `.svg` file is the "single source of truth".
-Everything needed for a comic is in that file, not in other files, not in version control, not in a database of some sort, not in a micro service, and not in the block chain.
-Most settings that are not specific to a particular comic are configured in global [settings](settings.md) and the templates used to generate outputs (see below).
+Everything needed for a comic is in that file, not in any other files, not in version control, not in a database of some sort, not in a micro service, and not in the block chain.
+Most settings that are not specific to a particular comic are configured in global [settings](settings.md) and in the templates used to generate outputs (see below).

 - Stuff needs to be in its place (layers and metadata).
 If everything is in the same file but needs to end up in different files per language, stuff